dotps1/dotps1.github.io/_posts/2016-03-26-psgithub-remove-githubgist.md

 Remove-GitHubGist -Id 123456abcdef -FileName File2.ps1, File3.ps1 -Confirm:$false
 ```

 This module is coming along nicely.
-Thanks to [Trevor Sullivin @pcgeek86](https://trevorsullivan.net) for allwoing me to be a part of it.
+Thanks to [Trevor Sullivin @pcgeek86](https://trevorsullivan.net) for allowing me to be a part of it.
 Really enjoying the collaboration.